-Library Faculty meetings are chaired by the Dean of Libraries or his/her designee.
-The Dean issues an agenda prior to the meeting after consultation with the Library Committee on Faculty.
+Library Faculty meetings are chaired by the University Librarian or his/her designee.
+The University Librarian issues an agenda prior to the meeting after consultation with the Library Committee on Faculty.

 Recording duties rotate among faculty members.
 The record is distributed and the final record is stored in the Library Faculty electronic archive.